If you’re going to be hiking somewhere with other people, why not increase the fun with this activity.

-This nature hike scavenger hunt is perfect for kids, but could also be done with an older youth group or even as a team-building exercise with adults.
+This nature hike scavenger hunt idea is perfect for kids, but could also be done with an older youth group or even as a team-building exercise with adults.

 Here’s how to do it: